solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

 ## Create the Function Application

 The application here is based on an Http Trigger that will then make a call into the Azure Database for MySQL instance and add some records.
-You can create this function by performing the following steps.
+Create this function by performing the following steps.

 - Install the required software above
 - Open Visual Studio, select **Create a new project**